seanelvidge/seanelvidge.github.io/_posts/2024-11-20-Adjusted_England_Goals.md

 To address this disparity, I embarked on a project to adjust goal records by accounting for the relative strength of the opposition.
 The idea is to assign a weighting to each goal based on the difficulty of scoring against a particular team at the time of the match.
 This method aims to provide a more nuanced evaluation of a player's goal-scoring achievements.

-### Utilizing ELO Ratings
+### Utilizing Elo Ratings

-The foundation of this approach lies in the ELO rating system, a method originally devised for ranking chess players but now widely adopted across various sports, including football.
-ELO ratings provide a dynamic measure of a team's strength, updating after each match based on the result and the quality of the opposition.
+The foundation of this approach lies in the Elo rating system, a method originally devised for ranking chess players but now widely adopted across various sports, including football.
+Elo ratings provide a dynamic measure of a team's strength, updating after each match based on the result and the quality of the opposition.

-By leveraging historical ELO ratings, we can assess the relative strength of any two teams at the time they played.
+By leveraging historical Elo ratings, we can assess the relative strength of any two teams at the time they played.
 This allows us to calculate a weighting factor for each goal scored, reflecting the challenge posed by the opponent.

 ### The Weighting Formula